Select your climate zone What is my climate zone?

 Growing Chives, also Garden chives

-• Space plants: 5 cm apart
+• Space plants: 2 inches apart

 • Harvest in 7-11 weeks.

-• Compatible with: Carrots, Tomatoes, Parsley, Apples
+• Compatible with (can grow beside): Carrots, Tomatoes, Parsley, Apples

 • Chive flowers (foreground)